How 2020 NHL playoffs will work: Format, locations, seeding, scheduke

 • Qualifying Round: The remaining 8 teams play best-of-5 series to advance to the First Round (playoff overtime rules in effect)

-• First Round and Second Round: Format (seeding vs. bracket) and series lengths will be best-of-five.
+• First Round and Second Round: Format (seeding vs. bracket) and series lengths will be best-of-seven.

 • Conference Finals and Stanley Cup Final: Best-of-7 series will take place at Rogers Place in Edmonton.